How do I #DiscoverTheDifference with Film Studies?

-Film is modern story telling – and in a world where film transcends boundaries, borders and conflicts, it is the medium of our time.
+Film is modern storytelling, and in a world where film transcends boundaries, borders and conflicts, it is the medium of our time.
 Through film we learn about diversity and culture, society and the world around us.
 We learn about humanity and the spaces in between.
-Completing the A-Level Film Studies course will fuel a passion for film and encourage broader cultural and historical perspectives.
-This course encourages learners to watch, engage critically with and explore a wide range of films, whilst also developing their own skills as a film maker or writer.
+Completing the Film Studies course will fuel a passion for film and encourage broader cultural and historical perspectives.
+This course encourages learners to watch, critically engage and explore a wide range of films, whilst also developing their own skills as a filmmaker or writer.

 • Feature length films, including Hollywood, British and World cinema.

 • Significant film movements such as silent cinema and experimental film.

 • The significance of film and film practice in national, global and historical contexts.

 • The practicalities of filmmaking or screenwriting through the production of coursework.

 • You visit the BFI London Film Festival, The Southbank Centre, British Film Institute, Cinemas and Universities linked to the course.